• Free shipping from 90€

 Do I need to seal my furniture?

-The silk matt varnish qualities MissPompadour Eggshell Varnish are very robust.
-If you expect a heavy load, you can use MissPompadour To Seal to make the surfaces even more resilient.
-The matt qualities MissPompadour Matt Varnish are not quite as robust.
-Here you can also use MissPompadour To Seal for a more robust surface.
+The silk matt varnish qualities of MissPompadour Eggshell Varnish are very robust.
+If you expect heavy loads, you can use MissPompadour To Seal to make the surfaces even more resilient.
+The matt qualities MissPompadour Matt Varnish and LittlePomp chalk varnishes are not quite as robust.
+Here you can also use MissPompadour To Seal to create a more robust surface.
 You can also seal the matt qualities wonderfully with our wood wax.
-For this, 1-2 coats of the colourless wax are often enough.
-Take a look at our blog post on this.
+One or two coats of the colourless Wax-Polish are often enough.
+Take a look at our blog post about this.

 How do I clean and maintain my painted furniture?